colts183281/Political-Polarization-Project/README.md

 # Data Analysis

 ###### These Python notebooks process the data collected above and extract meaningful results using statistical models and natural language processing.
 These notebooks train a Republican and Democratic word embedding model, convert each Tweet into a sentence embedding, generate topics by clustering the sentence embedding, assign each tweet to a topic using the cluster means, asign Tweets an emotional valence using cosine similarity to a negative emotional valence vector, cluster

+### Train Word Embeddings

+###### This folder contains 2 notebooks that train a word embedding each for Republican and Democratic tweets.
+Tweets are cleaned, tokenized, a vocabulary is choosen, and then ran through the word embedding model.

+### Create Sentence Embeddings

+###### These notebooks generate sentence embeddings for each Tweet.
+The sentence embedding essentially take a weighted average of the vectors associated with the tokens in each Tweet.
+This allows the Tweets to be located within the same vector space as the word embedding.

+### Topic Clustering

+###### This notebook contains the notebooks that generates the topics for Republicans and Democrats using a k-means cosine similairty algorithm.
+Each Tweet is then measured against all topic means for determine the cluster that it belongs to.
+Random samples of Tweets was used to validate topics.

+### Create Emotional Scores

+###### This methodology utilizes the word embeddings ability to identify similarities in word.
+By subtracting all the positive vectors from negative vectors we are able to create a vector that represents negative emotional valence.
+This vector is then measured against all Tweets to asign each to a negative score.
+Random samples of Tweets were analyzed to assure validity of model.

+### Modeling

+###### These notebooks create the final data frame for modeling which is at the individual user/weekly level.
+Per user/per week there are topic counts, and average emotional valence, and counts of Republican/Democratic elite Twitter acounts followed.
+I then ran a Fixed Effects model to see what the relationship was over time along with a Time Varying Effects model to see how this relationship changes over time.